| BASIC

 in the stock after planning.

 The larger the blade angle, the more material has to be ground off for a particular profile.
 More grinding time is involved which is unfavorable for short runs.
+Knives used in joint heads are ground with a small blade angle so that more joints can be done with less land left, thus increasing productivity.
+A dull knife makes itself pull hard, increases vibration and pounding and tends to produce fuzzy grain.
+BACK

 CLEARANCE ANGLE: